Philip Wylie | Willis Perkins short stories | Mystery Novellas | Experiment in Crime | Corpses at Indian Stones | Gladiator

 Rx: Death

-Its young doctor hero once again finds himself dealing with a lot of rich suspects, in a vacation area, this time Key West.
-However, the tone is much more somber than Wylie's other novellas, grim and joyless.
-Unlike Wylie's 1930's tales, Key West is depicted as sinister and unpleasant.
+The young doctor hero once again finds himself dealing with a lot of rich suspects, in a vacation area, this time Key West.
+However, the tone is much more somber than Wylie's other "vacation" novellas.
+Unlike Wylie's 1930's tales, Key West is depicted in a darkly atmospheric way.

 "Rx: Death" resembles "It Couldn't Be Murder" and "Death Whispers", in pitting a young man amateur detective against murders in a well-to-do family.
 In all of these tales, it is pretty obvious from the start that the killer is either a family member, a servant or a close family associate, and that the events and motives for the crime are restricted to the family circle.
 The young man hero, an outsider to the family, gets romantically involved with a young woman in the family.